chenghungpan/housing-price-predictor/README.md

 you can run in a different window (with conda venv 'housing') under the same directory:
 `python test.py`
 it will show 100 testing url responses
-Also, you evaluate the performance by :
+Also, you evaluate the performance by :<br>
 `python evaluate.py`

 #### 4. green_app: